The Need for Cove Base in Food Service Flooring

 The agencies that give guidelines for coving in food and beverage facilities are the FDA and USDA.
 Please keep in mind that each processing environment is unique, and that in some cases the coving guidelines given may be inadequate to ensure sanitary conditions.

-USDA Guidelines For Flooring Systems
+USDA Guidelines For Food Floor Systems

 The Food Safety and Inspection Service (FSIS), an agency of the USDA, provides a “Sanitation Performance Standards Compliance Guide” which outlines the following guidelines: